LibreOffice/dictionaries/dictionaries/pt_BR/README_pt_BR.txt

 1- The dictionary is probably not installed.

-To make sure that you are using the right language, check the information at Ferramentas >> OpÃ§Ãµes >>  ConfiguraÃ§Ãµes de Idioma >> Idiomas.
+To make sure that you are using the right language, check the information at Ferramentas >> Opções >>  Configurações de Idioma >> Idiomas.
 The item "Ocidental" must present the selected dictionary (a logo "Abc" should appear beside the language).
-If the language selected is not "PortuguÃªs (Brasil)" change to this language.
+If the language selected is not "Português (Brasil)" change to this language.
 After the configuration is correct, click on 'OK'.
 Close BrOffice and the fast start, and open it afterwards;

 2 - The checker is not configured to verify the orthography on typing.
 For this

 problem, check the information at
-"Ferramentas >> OpÃ§Ãµes >> ConfiguraÃ§Ãµes de Idiomas >> Recursos de VerificaÃ§Ã£o OrtogrÃ¡fica"
-and, in the field "OpÃ§Ãµes" of this form, check the option ''Verificar texto ao digitar';
+"Ferramentas >> Opções >> Configurações de Idiomas >> Recursos de Verificação Ortográfica" and, in the field "Opções" of this form, check the option ''Verificar texto ao digitar';

 New updates will be available at the BrOffice.Org website, on the page of the Orthography Checker.

 http://www.broffice.org/verortografico